climatescope/climatescope.org/app/_en_region/asia.md

 [Pakistan](/en/country/pakistan) and [Vietnam](/en/country/vietnam) continued to raise their profiles with investors in 2015.
 Capital deployed doubled from $360m to $719m in [Pakistan](/en/country/pakistan).
 In [Vietnam](/en/country/vietnam), investment spiked to $280m in 2015 from $91m the prior year.

-Indonesia, which had one of the highest levels of investment across all Climatescope countries in 2014, with $1.8bn, slipped to $308m in 2015.
+[Indonesia's](/en/country/indonesia), which had one of the highest levels of investment across all Climatescope countries in 2014, with $1.8bn, slipped to $308m in 2015.
 [Indonesia's](/en/country/indonesia) headline figure was substantially boosted in 2014 by the $1.6bn Chevron Gunung Salak 330MW geothermal plant.

 ![Asia Fig 5 - Clean energy investment in Climatescope Asia countries (excluding India and China, $bn), 2010-2015](/assets/images/content/2016/AS_Fig.5.jpg)